Batch Policy Learning in Average Reward Markov Decision Processes: Simulation Studies

-In this subsection, we consider two scenarios to evaluate the proposed algorithm.
+In this section, we consider two scenarios to evaluate the proposed algorithm.
 For both scenarios, we consider $S_t = (S_{t, 1}, S_{t, 2}, S_{t, 3})$ as a three-dimensional state at each decision point $t$, and the action space is binary, i.e., $\mathcal{A} = \{0, 1\}$.
 The behavior policy used to generate actions follows Bernoulli distribution with equal probabilities.
-In addition, the initial state $S_1$ is sampled from standard multi-variate normal distribution.
+In addition, the initial state $S_1$ is sampled from standard multi-variate normal distribution, i.e., $S_1 \sim MVN(0, I_4)$

 The first scenario we consider is a standard MDP setting.
-Let $\xi_t$ follows a standard multi-variate normal distribution, i.e., $\xi_t \sim MVN(0, I_4)$.
+Let $\xi_t$ follows a standard multi-variate normal distribution.
 Then we generate the transition of states and reward functions via following models:

 for $t = 1, \cdots, T$.
 Here $S_{t, 3}$ can be interpreted as the treatment burden or fatigue.

 The second scenario we consider is a non-stationary environment.
 In particular, we consider the same transition models as above, but let the reward function to be time-dependent.
 More specifically, we consider